return42/sphkerneldoc/doc/books/deviceiobook/mmio.rst

     CPU B:  mmiowb();
     CPU B:  spin_unlock_irqrestore(&dev_lock, flags)

-See tg3.c for a real world example of how to use ``mmiowb
+See tg3.c for a real world example of how to use :c:func:`mmiowb()`
-    ``

-PCI ordering rules also guarantee that PIO read responses arrive after any outstanding DMA writes from that bus, since for some devices the result of a ``readb`` call may signal to the driver that a DMA transaction is complete.
-In many cases, however, the driver may want to indicate that the next ``readb`` call has no relation to any previous DMA writes performed by the device.
-The driver can use ``readb_relaxed`` for these cases, although only some platforms will honor the relaxed semantics.
+PCI ordering rules also guarantee that PIO read responses arrive after any outstanding DMA writes from that bus, since for some devices the result of a :c:func:`readb()` call may signal to the driver that a DMA transaction is complete.
+In many cases, however, the driver may want to indicate that the next :c:func:`readb()` call has no relation to any previous DMA writes performed by the device.
+The driver can use :c:func:`readb_relaxed()` for these cases, although only some platforms will honor the relaxed semantics.
 Using the relaxed read functions will provide significant performance benefits on platforms that support it.
-The qla2xxx driver provides examples of how to use ``readX_relaxed``.
-In many cases, a majority of the driver's ``readX`` calls can safely be converted to ``readX_relaxed`` calls, since only a few will indicate or depend on DMA completion.
+The qla2xxx driver provides examples of how to use :c:func:`readX_relaxed()`.
+In many cases, a majority of the driver's :c:func:`readX()` calls can safely be converted to :c:func:`readX_relaxed()` calls, since only a few will indicate or depend on DMA completion.

 .. ------------------------------------------------------------------------------